ZJerry/VAE-BN/README.md

    One can visualize the original, adversarial, decoded (adversarial) and rcovered representations of a specified sample as Fig.7 in the paper shows. '-i/--index' is the index of the sample to visualize.
 It will also ouput the ground-truth label, adversarial prediction and recovered prediction of the specified sample.

      python visual_decoded.py -d=mnist -a=cw -i=997

+## Overall test

+   After loading pretrained models and data or redoing all steps above, one can run the following script to obtain a overall evaluation of the attack and the defense.

+     python pretrained_test.py -d=mnist -a=cw -p=overall

 # Contact